2004 American League Division Series: Game 2

 Brad Radke of the Twins faced Jon Lieber of the Yankees in Game 2.
 In the top of the first, Justin Morneau doubled in Torii Hunter to give the Twins a 1–0 lead.
 In the bottom of the first, Derek Jeter's leadoff home run tied the score.
 A single by Michael Cuddyer with two on and sacrifice fly by Henry Blanco made it 3–1 Twins, but Gary Sheffield tied the game with a two-run homer in the bottom of the third.
 Alex Rodriguez gave the Yankees the lead in the bottom of the fifth with a solo home run.
 He added in another run in the seventh by singling home Miguel Cairo, who drew a leadoff walk and moved to second on a sacrifice bunt, to make it 5–3 Yankees.
 Jacque Jones reached first on a strike three wild pitch from Tom Gordon, then Torii Hunter singled to put runners on first and second in the eighth.
 Mariano Rivera came in but, a single by Morneau and a ground-rule double by Corey Koskie scored a run each, tying the game, but with the go-ahead run at third, Rivera retired Jason Kubel and Cristian Guzmán to end the inning.
-The game went into extra innings and in the top of the 12th, Torii Hunter hit the go-ahead solo home run off of Tanyon Sturtze.
+The game went into extra innings and in the top of the 12th, Torii Hunter hit the go-ahead solo home run off Tanyon Sturtze.
 The Twins were on the verge of putting the Yankees down two games to none, heading home, but Twins manager Ron Gardenhire left closer Joe Nathan in for a third inning of work, despite having two solid relievers still yet to be used in the game.
 Nathan got the first out, but then walked Cairo and Jeter on four pitches each, after which Gardenhire still chose to leave Nathan in despite his clearly having nothing left and Alex Rodriguez coming up.
 Rodriguez promptly hit a ground-rule double that tied the game.
-Then, after Sheffield was intentionally walked, Hideki Matsui hit the game-winning sacrifice fly that scored Jeter off of J.C.
+Then, after Sheffield was intentionally walked, Hideki Matsui hit the game-winning sacrifice fly that scored Jeter off J.C.
 Romero.
 Paul Quantrill earned a win by retiring the last hitter of the top of the 11th as the Yankees tied the series heading to Minnesota.